matthewbauer/retrojs/README.md

 This project compiles some libretro projects into nice CommonJS modules using Emscripten.

 ## Building
-To build, you will need to do the following:
+To build, you will need to have Node and Emscripten installed and run the following:

 ```sh
 git clone --recursive https://github.com/matthewbauer/retrojs.git